Rob Smets

-Robert Edward "Rob" Smets (born September 11, 1959, Palo Alto, California), known professionally as The Kamikaze Kid, is an American former professional rodeo bullfighter.
+Robert Edward Smets (born September 11, 1959, Palo Alto, California), known professionally as The Kamikaze Kid, is an American former professional rodeo bullfighter.

 Biography

 Smets was born in Palo Alto, California to Bill and Ebe Smets.
 As a child, he lived in Thailand, Singapore, Puerto Rico, and Australia.
 After returning to the United States as a teenager, he lived in San Martin, California and attended Palma High School in Salinas.
 He entered high school rodeos starting in his sophomore year.

 In 2012, Rob Smets starred in Jägermeister's "A Stronger Bond" television and digital campaign.